Secure Privacy CMP Tool: GDPR and CCPA Compliance for Publishers

 However, Secure Privacy can block non-consented vendors and thereby give control to the publisher, who is liable to ensure data protection for all tracking performed by third parties on the publisher’s website.

 With this fundamental difference in the design, Secure Privacy introduces a new setting to enable Interactive Advertising Bureau (IAB) Europe which updates your existing cookie banner and privacy center.
+Read about Data Protection Laws and the principle of Privacy by Design.

 We give you a choice to select IAB banners over Secure Privacy banners.